 After a stellar career with the Michigan State Spartans, Joe DeLamielleure would be selected with the 26th overall pick during the 1973 NFL Draft by the Buffalo Bills.

-The former Spartans offensive guard, would help solidify a Bills offensive line that would put together some of the best offensive numbers in the NFL including during the 1973 NFL season when the team set the NFL record for most rushing yards in a 14 game season with 3,088 total yards while being led by O.J.
+The former Spartans offensive guard, would help solidify a Bills offensive line that would put together some of the best offensive numbers in the NFL.
+This includes during the 1973 NFL season when the team set the NFL record for most rushing yards.
+In a 14 game season he helped produce 3,088 total yards while being led by O.J.
 Simpson who managed to rush for 2,003 total yards.

-Over his career, DeLamielleure would make six Pro Bowl teams and be selected as a First-Team All-Pro in eight NFL seasons.
+Over his career, DeLamielleure would make six Pro Bowl teams.
+He was also selected as a First-Team All-Pro in eight NFL seasons.

 8. Jerry Kramer